stepanenko/stepanenko/quotes.md

 > One of my most productive days was throwing away 1000 lines of code.

+> Code is like humor.
+When you have to explain it, it’s bad.

 > A good API is not just easy to use but also hard to misuse.

 > As you strip constructors and classical inheritance out of JavaScript it: gets simpler, more flexible, more powerful and expressive.